tristanic/isolde/isolde/docs/source/tutorials/alphafold/multimer/alphafold_multimer_cryoem.rst

 is beyond the scope of this particular tutorial, but if you really want to have a go for yourself, try the command "al {3-letter residue code}".

+Finally, a friendly reminder for when you want to apply what you've learned above to a new dataset: models coming straight from ISOLDE are currently **not** ready for deposition to the wwPDB.
+There are two main reasons for this:

+* The AMBER forcefield underlying ISOLDE (which attempts to replicate conformational energies from quantum mechanical simulations of model compounds) differs in various subtle ways from the libraries used for model validation (based on statistics derived from observations of high-resolution crystals).
+The validation report for a model settled in ISOLDE will give poor scores for bond length and angle RMSDs for this reason.

+* More importantly, ISOLDE currently makes no attempt to refine B-factors.
+Since B-factors encode our estimate of atom mobility relative to the bulk of the model, they are important in both cryo-EM and crystallography and should *always* be refined in a deposited model.

+For the above reasons, before deposition you should *always* run a final refinement in your choice of package.
+If you're using Phenix or REFMAC, the `isolde write`__ commands can be used to write suitable input files to your current working directory.

+__ help:user/commands/isolde.html#write